awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-format.md

 Amazon Transcribe uses the [HTTP/2 protocol](https://http2.github.io/http2-spec/) for streaming transcriptions\.
 The key components for a streaming request are:
 + A header frame\.
 This contains the HTTP headers for the request, and a signature in the `authorization` header that Amazon Transcribe uses as a seed signature to sign the following data frames\.
-+ One or message frames in event stream encoding\.
++ One or more message frames in event stream encoding\.
 The frame contains metadata and the raw audio bytes\.
 + An end frame\.
 This is a signed message in event stream encoding with an empty body\.

 ## Event Stream Encoding<a name="event-stream"></a>